-Many of our emotions are self-experienced: the joy I feel when I see a child’s laughter is my emotion in the present moment.
-However, sometimes our emotions are carried emotions, emotions that we do experience but that are not ours.
-These emotions have been given to us by others (our parents, our culture, etc.) and we carry them around with us, confusing them with our own feelings.
-Since they are not ours, they make us feel like we are living someone else’s life.
-How can you liberate yourself from them?
-And what does that have to do with giftedness?
-In this article, Jennifer Harvey Sallin explores the difference between self-experienced emotions and carried emotions, and show how gifted people can gain conscious control over their inner emotional lives.
+Many of our emotions are self-experienced; however, sometimes our emotions are carried emotions -- emotions that we do experience but that are not ours.
+These emotions have been given to us by others (our parents, our culture, etc.) and they make us feel like we are living someone else’s life.
+In this article, Jennifer Harvey Sallin explores the difference between self-experienced emotions and carried emotions, and shows how gifted people can gain conscious control over their inner emotional lives.

 Emotions are physiological states: they are physical processes and reactions that happen in the body in response to external and internal experiences (i.e. racing heart before public speaking, or racing heart when thinking about having to speak in public)

 Thoughts are mental labels: categories and arrangements with which we organize our experiences.
 Once we have an emotion and feeling experience, we label it consciously or unconsciously, and put it somewhere in our mind.
-(This is where the thought “I feel scared” would arise).
-It is rather obvious that the stronger our emotional and feelings experience, the more vivid the resulting thought will be, and the more “space” it is likely to take up in your short- and long-term mental arrangement (in your self-identity).
-Keep this in mind as it will be an important aspect of understanding the dysfunctional loop of carried emotions and how to fix it.
+(This is where the thought “I am scared” would arise).
+The stronger our emotional and feelings experience, the more vivid the resulting thought will be, and the more “space” it takes up in your short- and long-term mental arrangement ( and in your self-identity).

 When you consider any moment of your life, you can imagine that one of three processes has happened:

 - Something has changed in your external world (you walked up on stage)

 - Your body “automatically” responded with an emotion sequencing (racing heart, flight response)